iliafilimonov1/test-task/README.md

 We use React as a framework for building & rendering our app.

+### React-query

+React Query is often described as the missing data-fetching library for React, but in more technical terms, it makes fetching, caching, synchronizing and updating server state in your React applications a breeze.

 ### TypeScript

 TypeScript extends JavaScript by adding types.